 Recycling Process of Solar Panels

-Numerous technologies have been developed as a result of research on recycling solar panels.
+Numerous technologies have been developed due to research on recycling solar panels.
 Some can recycle as much as 96% of the waste, but the goal is to improve efficiency.

-The solar power business is dominated by two types of panels: silicon-based (which accounts for 92% of the market) and thin-film (7% of the market).
+The solar power business is dominated by two panels: silicon-based (which accounts for 92% of the market) and thin-film (7%).
 The recycling procedure differs for each.